Friday, February 8, 2008

 I recall an event reported in one of Budd Hopkins' books- I think it was called "Missing Time."
 An abductee was being repeatedly kidnapped and sought a therapist for help.
 The therapist suggested hypnosis in order to recall the events that were taking place.
 As an experiment, the therapist placed a post hypnotic suggestion into the mind of his patient, that the next time she was being kidnapped, she would become fully aware and awake, and be able to make the following statement: "I am this woman's therapist and I KNOW WHAT YOU ARE UP TO!"
 According to the account, the woman was able to break free of their mental grip and confront her abductors.
 They, in turn, were startled and astounded by this woman's resolve, but quickly subdued her again, and she was able to relate this to her therapist afterwards.

 Therefore, because these beings are mentally powerful, it can be surmised that they would quickly become aware should they be observed.
 If you are skeptical, just stare at someone's back for a while and see what they do.
-In order to increase the chance of success in this study then, the observers should be hypnotized into believing they would only be recording anomalous, non-living, uncommon atmospheric phenomena; in particular, those which do not display the lights known to identify earthbound aerial traffic.

 5. The US government in particular is notorious for suppressing evidence of alien visitation.
 One of the soldiers at the Rendlesham Forest incident was told during his "debriefing" that "bullets are cheap."
 Therefore, such a study should not be made public with announcements and fanfare ahead of time, such as with the show UFO Hunters.
 Should that program ever manage to break a story that is not dependent simply on eyewitness testimony, I can guarantee you the production facilities would be raided and personnel would be questioned and/or threatened before any incontrovertible evidence could be aired.

 6. As an additional thought if money is no object, how about placing hidden video cameras in, on and around the production facilities?
-Additionally, one could make backups of any footage, both at the investigation site and at the production facility and send them discreetly to others around the country, should our beloved government decide to take an interest in supressing truth.
+Additionally, one could make backups of any footage, both at the investigation site and at the production facility and send them discreetly to others around the country, should our beloved government decide to take an interest in suppressing truth.

 G.Houtchens